 Since we know the chances of conceiving naturally with our own eggs after the age of 40 (this increases with each year we age) are lower, we find it is always a good idea to have a time frame in which you are willing to try to conceive with your own eggs.
-During the time you are trying on your own, you may also want to create a “plan B”, where you consider and make a plan for alternatives such as IVF with your own eggs, or with donor eggs which may increase your chance of achieving pregnancy.
+During the time you are trying on your own, you may also want to create a “plan B”, where you consider and plan for alternatives such as IVF with your own eggs or with donor eggs, which may increase your chance of achieving pregnancy.

 A: Many doctors believe that FSH levels higher than 10-15 mIU/mL when the test is done on the third day of a menstrual period may indicate diminished fertility, poor egg health or low ovarian reserve (indicated by low AMH levels).
 These hormone levels do not indicate menopause.